async-aws/aws/docs/configuration.md

 **Default:** 'false'

-When this is set to `true` we will write the full HTTP request and response as an `debug` log entry.
+When this is set to `true`, AsyncAws writes the full HTTP request and response as a `debug` log entry.
 Make sure you pass a logger to the `Client`.

-> **Note**: This will have an negative impact on performance.
+> **Note**: This will have a negative impact on performance.

 ### profile